kidaa30/ohimanual/3_conduct_manual/intro_goalbygoal.md

 ### Identifying pressures and resilience

-You should note the linkages between your goals and the pressures and resilience that affect them while you are developing your model approach.
+While you are developing your model approach, you should note the linkages between your goals and the pressures and resilience that affect them.
+It is recommended to begin gathering data of pressure and resilience from the start of the assessment.
 The team members who are developing specific goals should think about the pressures that act upon those goals as they are data-gathering, and they should think about the data sources that could provide pressures information.
-However, it may be most useful when one team member gathers all of the data for pressures, since the same pressures affect multiple goals.
+However, it may be most useful when one team member gathers all of the data for pressures, since the same pressures often affect multiple goals.
+See **Pressure and Resilience** section of this chapter for more information.
+(Link to this section)

 <!-- Ning: maybe we can move this detailed information to the pressure/resilience section.  -->
 Some pressure data are the same or closely-related to data for goals.
-For example, when developing the **Wild-Caught Fisheries** goal model requires catch data, which may be the same data source for information on commercial high- and low-bycatch data.
-Bycatch data are used as pressures layers that affect **Livelhoods and Economies** and **Biodiversity**.
-In global assessments, the **Clean Waters** goal is very much linked to pressures layers because the input layers for the status are used as pressure layers.
+For example, the **Wild-Caught Fisheries** goal model requires catch data, which may be the same data source for information on commercial high- and low-bycatch data, which are used as pressures layers that affect **Livelhoods and Economies** and **Biodiversity**.
+In global assessments, the **Clean Waters** goal is very much linked to pressures layers because the input layers for its status are used as pressure layers.
 Trash pollution is a pressure that affects **Tourism and Reacreation**, **Lasting Special Places**, **Livelihoods and Economies,** and **Species**.
 It is important to remember these linkages as you go through the data discovery process.

 You should also start searching for pressures data independent from data for goals.
 An example would be how climate change impacts will appear in various places in your assessment.
 Climate change pressures layers can include UV radiation, sea surface temperature (SST), sea-level rise (SLR), and ocean acidification, and these impacts might affect such goals as **Natural Products**, **Carbon Storage**, **Coastal Protection**, **Sense of Place**, **Livelihoods and Economies**, and **Biodiversity**.